Our Men’s Health Nutrition Score

 Where Can I Find This Nutrition Score?

 If you’re a free user you won’t have to do anything to see this score as we’ll automatically provide you with it for the month of June.
-Make sure you’re on the latest version of the mobile app and swipe three times on the header bar on your diary screen.
+Make sure you’re on the latest version of the mobile app and swipe three times on the header bar on your Diary screen.
 You’ll see the men’s health Nutrition Score automatically pop up under the all targets Nutrition Score.
 On the web app, it’ll show up in the Nutrient Targets section on your diary page beside the all targets Nutrition Score.

 For Gold users, on the web application navigate to your More > Display Settings and select the men’s health Nutrition Score as one of your eight choices.
 On the mobile app, go to More > Targets and then Nutrition Scores.
 Watch a video tutorial on YouTube.